Austria - Old-age pensions and benefits

 Early retirement pension

 If you take early retirement, your pension is reduced by 4.2% a year.
 The reduction for corridor pension is 5.1% and, for heavy labour pension, 1.8%.
-However, your pension is reduced by not more than 15%.
+However, your pension is reduced by not more than 15% (15.3% for the corridor pension).
 If retirement is deferred, the pension will be increased by 4.2% per calendar year, up to a maximum increase of 12.6%.

 If your monthly pension(s), along with other income, is/are below certain reference levels, a compensation supplement is paid to the level of the difference between your income and the reference level.
 Other income includes income from a spouse living in the same household.
 This supplement may be increased in case of dependent children.
 If you are in need of care, long-term care benefit may also be provided.